 Retirement-plan benefits often make an excellent choice for funding a testamentary charitable gift to the UW.
 Not only will such a gift escape federal income tax, but it will also avoid any potential federal estate tax.
 This combination of income taxes and estate taxes could result in a tax hit of more than 62 percent of the retirement-plan benefits.

-If, for example, you have designated your children to be the beneficiaries of $100,000 of your retirement-plan benefits, and your estate is subject to federal estate taxes, your children could lose $40,000 to federal estate taxes and as much as an additional $23,760 to federal income taxes for a total reduction in benefits of $63,760.
+If, for example, you have designated your children to be the beneficiaries of $100,000 of your retirement-plan benefits and your estate is subject to federal estate taxes, your children could lose $40,000 to federal estate taxes and as much as an additional $22,200 to federal income taxes for a total reduction in benefits of $62,200.
 If, however, you designate the UW as the beneficiary of that $100,000, the full amount will pass to us with no reduction in benefits.

 How It Works

-- You name the UW as beneficiary for part or all of your retirement-plan benefits
+- You name the UW as the beneficiary for part or all of your retirement-plan benefits.

-- Funds are transferred by plan administrator at your death
+- The funds are transferred by the plan administrator at your death.

-- No federal income tax is due on the funds that pass to the UW
+- No federal income tax due on the funds that pass to the UW

 - No federal estate tax on the funds

-- You make a significant gift for the programs you support at the UW
+- A significant gift for the UW programs you support

-Special note: Call or e-mail us to tell us of your intent, and we will assist you with the details of the transfer.
+Important: call or email us to tell us of your intent.
+We will assist you with the details of the transfer.